System-Wsparcia-TT-RPG/ttrpg-backend/README.md

 5. Your project should now be running and accessible at `http://localhost:8000` - [\[Link\]](http://localhost:8000)

+6. You can now safely turn off the computer.

 #### Docker

 Here are the steps to run the project in a Docker container: